Man stabbed twice after trip to corner store - NewsBreak

 Related

-Man stabbed several times by two women at San Antonio bus stop
+2 women stabbed a man several times while he was arguing with partner at bus stop

-SAN ANTONIO (KTSA News) — A man is recovering after he was stabbed several times by two women at a San Antonio bus stop.
-FOX 29 reports it happened at around 9:30 P.M.
-Monday at South Zarzamora and Southwest Military.
-The victim was at the bus stop and arguing...
+SAN ANTONIO - A man was stabbed multiple times during a fight at a Southwest Side bus stop.
+The stabbing happened just before 9:30 p.m.
+Monday at a bus stop off South Zarzamora Street and Southwest Military Drive.
+Police said the man was arguing with his partner when two women...

-Man stabbed several times by two women following argument at bus stop

-SAN ANTONIO — A man is now in the hospital after two random women came up and one of them reportedly stabbed him.
-It happened on Zarzamora near South Park Mall on the southside just before 9:30 p.m.
-Monday.
-Police say it happened at a bus stop when a...

 Man shot multiple times inside his car parked in front of his home, San Antonio police say